gka/d3-jetpack/README.md

 `layers` defaults to `'s'`, creating a single SVG.

-Most charts use two linear scales and axii. `d3.conventions` returns some functions to get you started, but feel free to ignore them!
+Most charts use two linear scales and axii. `d3.conventions` returns some functions to get you started, but feel free to use something else!

 `x`: `scaleLinear().range([0, width])`.
 To use a different scale: `d3.conventions({x: d3.scaleSqrt()})`.